tc39/proposal-bigint-math/README.md

 * `Math.sqrt`
 * `Math.trunc`

+`log10`, `log2`, `sqrt`, and `cbrt` all truncate BigInt results towards zero when their results would not have been integers, just like BigInt division.

 In addition, the following new methods are added as special versions of existing methods for BigInts, due to their variadic parameters: